Seasonal Planning for France Travel

 Summer in France (June to August)

-Summer is undoubtedly the liveliest time of the year to visit France, though it's for good reason as the weather is beach-perfect and the festival season is in full swing.
-The extensive coastline and Corisca are teeming with summer crowds, especially from July 14 (Bastille Day) to mid-August when the French flock en masse to the seaside for their holidays.
-Having said that, tourist season is at its peak in Paris, with the majority of locals fleeing for the French Riviera.
-While June is slightly ahead of the tourist crush in most cities, making it a perfect time for getting outdoors to see and do it all.
+Summer is undoubtedly the liveliest time of the year to visit France, though it's for good reason, as the weather is beach-perfect and the festival season is in full swing.
+The extensive coastline and Corsica teem with summer crowds, especially from July 14 (Bastille Day) to mid-August when the French flock en masse to the seaside for their holidays.
+That said, tourist season is at its peak in Paris, with the majority of locals fleeing for the French Riviera.
+June is slightly ahead of the tourist crush in most cities, making it a perfect time for getting outdoors to see and do it all.

 Events in Summer

-D-Day Festivalnationwide.
-From late May to mid-June, Normandy hosts a number of events, including a parade and musical salute to veterans on June 6 (the anniversary of the D-Day landings and France's liberation).
+D-Day Festival, Nationwide.
+From late May to mid-June, Normandy hosts several events, including a parade and musical salute to veterans on June 6 (the anniversary of the D-Day landings and France's liberation).
 You can also expect fireworks, historical reenactments, concerts, and special tours.

-Tour de France.
+Tour de France (July).
 The world's most famous cycling competition lasts three weeks in July (precise dates and routes change yearly).
-Even if you aren't interested in witnessing a cycling race, you should still check the schedule.
+Even if you aren't interested in witnessing a cycling race, you should check the schedule.
 The route passes through many cities and towns throughout the country, and most lodging options in these locales will be fully booked.

-La Fête de la Bastille (Bastille Day), nationwide.
-A national holiday celebrated annually across the country on July 14 marks the anniversary of the 1789 storming of the Bastille Prison—one of the first major events leading up to the French Revolution.
+La Fête de la Bastille (Bastille Day), Nationwide (July 14).
+A national holiday celebrated annually across the country marks the anniversary of the 1789 storming of the Bastille Prison—one of the first major events leading up to the French Revolution.

 Learn More